Key Takeaways

 The 10 Submission Mistakes That Get Sites Penalized

 Understanding the directory landscape means understanding what gets you into trouble.
-Google's spam teams have become sophisticated at pattern detection:
+The risky patterns are mostly obvious once you compare them against Google's link spam policy:

 2. Keyword stuffing in the business name field.
 Adding target keywords to your business name (e.g., "Acme Plumbers — Best Cheap Plumber Chicago") violates Google Business Profile policies and is a red flag on any quality directory.
 Your business name should match your actual registered business name.